President's Emergency Plan for AIDS Relief: Concern about humanitarian consequences

-Substitute amendment to exempt PEPFAR from budget cuts of July 2025
+July 2025 amendment to exempt PEPFAR from budget cuts

-In June 2025, the White House requested that Congress pass a package of rescissions, or "claw backs", of approximately $8 billion in foreign aid and $1 billion for the Corporation for Public Broadcasting.
+In June 2025, the White House requested that Congress pass a rescissions package, or "claw backs", of approximately $8 billion in foreign aid and $1 billion for the Corporation for Public Broadcasting.
 The House of Representatives passed the cuts as requested.
-The Senate excluded the PEPFAR cuts and passed two preliminary votes by a 51-50 margin, with Vice President JD Vance casting tie-breaking votes.
-A rescission is one of the exceptions to the Senate's 60-vote filibuster rule.
+The Senate removed the proposed PEPFAR cuts from the rescissions package, then advanced the revised package in two 51 to 50 procedural votes, with Vice President JD Vance casting the tie-breaking votes.
+The package could advance with 51 votes because rescissions bills are exempt from the Senate’s usual 60-vote threshold.

-On July 15, 2025, Office of Management and Budget Director Russell Vought had announced that the "White House is on board with a substitute amendment to [a] rescissions package that would exempt PEPFAR, the global anti-AIDS initiative from cuts."
+On July 15, 2025, Office of Management and Budget Director Russell Vought announced that the "White House is on board with a substitute amendment to [a] rescissions package that would exempt PEPFAR, the global anti-AIDS initiative from cuts."

 In a late night session on July 17, the Senate voted 51-48 in favor of the "claw backs" for both USAID and Corporation for Public Broadcasting.
-The next day, the House of Representatives voted 216 - 213 for the Senate version, meaning PEPFAR was protected in the amount of $400 million.
+The next day, the House of Representatives voted 216 - 213 for the Senate version, leaving $400 million in PEPFAR funding protected.